cyclus/cyclus.github.com/source/user/dbdoc.rst

 Understanding the Database
 ============================

-A single database can store multiple simuations' results.
+A single database can store multiple simulations' results.
 In order for this to work, every table in the database has a SimId column that identifies which simulation each row belongs to.
 In order to robustly analyze the data, all processing should be simulation-ID-aware.
 Because simulation ID's are UUID's, databases can be safely merged without conflicts.

-Cyclus supports multiple database formats.
-While each format is allowed to store information in its own way, the overall table structure in databases is the same.  |Cyclus| ships supporting two database formats:
+|Cyclus| supports multiple database formats.
+While each format is allowed to
+store information in its own way, the overall table structure in databases is the same.  |Cyclus| ships supporting two database formats: